dotnet/android-samples/RemoteNotifications/README.md

 Before you can use this sample, you must acquire the necessary credentials to use Google's servers; this process is explained in [Google Cloud Messaging](http://developer.xamarin.com/guides/cross-platform/application_fundamentals/notifications/android/google-cloud-messaging).
-In particular, you will need an *API Key* and a *Server ID* to insert into the example code before it can connect to GCM.
+In particular, you will need an *API Key* and a *Sender ID* to insert into the example code before it can connect to GCM.

 Most of the action takes place "behind the scenes", and is to be